tonycpsu/panwid/README.md

 (e.g. DataTable) when to fetch more data.
 Used by both Dropdown and DataTable, but can be used separately.

+## TabView ##

+A container widget that allows selection of content via tab handles.

 **TODOs**:

 * Documentation